syncfusion-content/maui-docs/MAUI/DataForm/DataForm-settings.md

 ## Auto generate data editor

 By default, the `SfDataForm.Items` will be generated based on the property type.
 For example, the `DataFormTextItem` will be generated based on the property type in `DataObject`.
 The `DataFormItem` generation depends on the type and attribute defined for the property.

-You can customize the auto generated editor, label and group settings by using the `GenerateDataFormItem` event.
+You can customize the auto-generated editor, label, and group settings by using the `GenerateDataFormItem` event.

 <table>
 <tr>